 Step 2: Dine Everywhere

 You can’t limit yourself to the types of foods that you like.
 If you only eat at Italian restaurants, what good are you to a magazine that wants your review of the new Mexican place in town?
 You need to be able to eat anywhere without any sort of prejudice against the type of food that you are going to be indulging in.
-Going to several restaurant can be a strain on the wallet – in this case, go to http://CleanUpCreditFast.org/Tips/Free-help and learn about debts & overspending.
+Going to several restaurant can be a strain on the wallet – to learn about overspending or debts like allied collections, seek the help of credit specialists.

 Step 3: Learn the Business